Amazon Kindle Review: I Tried the Kindle Paperwhite and It Changed How I Read Forever

 As a lifelong reader, I can’t count how much money I’ve spent on the best books through the years—but still, splurging on a Kindle Paperwhite seemed like a big step.
-So when I received one as a gift last year, I was thrilled.
-Now, I’ve owned it for nearly an entire year—so, is it worth the praise after all?
+So when I received one as a Christmas gift, I was thrilled.
+Now that I’ve owned it for nearly a year and a half, is it worth the praise after all?
 Read my Amazon Kindle review to find out.

 What is the Kindle Paperwhite?

 The Amazon Kindle is an eReader, which allows users to purchase, download and read books straight from the device.
 It comes in six versions, from a kid-friendly reader to the premium Kindle Oasis to the Paperwhite Signature Edition, which offers wireless charging.
-The version I’ve owned for the past year, though, is the Paperwhite Generation 11.
+The version I’ve owned for the past year and a half, though, is the Paperwhite Generation 11.

 Kindle Paperwhite product features

 The Kindle Paperwhite offers either eight or 16 gigabytes (GB) of storage capacity in a slim, lightweight 6.8-inch display.
-Since ebooks require such a small amount of storage space, you can expect to download thousands of books without ever hitting the storage maximum.
+Since ebooks require such a small amount of storage space, readers can download thousands of books without ever hitting the storage maximum.

-The Kindle also features adjustable screen brightness and warmth, airplane mode, dark mode, parental controls, Wi-Fi connectivity and a glare-free screen.
-It’s designed to look and read like real paper.
+The Kindle also features adjustable screen brightness and warmth, airplane mode, dark mode, parental controls and Wi-Fi connectivity.
+The glare-free screen is designed to look and read like real paper.
 And since it’s waterproof, you can read in the bath or pool without worry.
-It charges with a simple USB-C port, and you can expect to get around 10 weeks of use on a single charge.
+It charges with a simple USB-C port with around 10 weeks of use on a single charge.

 How we tested it

-I’ve owned the Kindle Paperwhite for almost an entire year—since Christmas 2021—and I’ve used it nearly every day since.
-It practically never leaves my side, traveling with me from beach vacations to road trips to my nightly reading in bed.
+I’ve owned the Kindle Paperwhite for a year and a half—since Christmas 2021—and I’ve used it nearly every day since.
+It practically never leaves my side, traveling with me from beach vacations to road trips to my nightly reading in bed under my cooling blankets.

-Previously, I purchased new and used physical books—a hobby that quickly added up in both my budget and my storage space.
+I used to purchase physical books—a hobby that quickly added up in both my budget and storage space.
 They were also bulky, difficult to travel with and generally single-use.
 By comparison, the Kindle easily slips into my purse, carries dozens of books at a time and proves cost-effective.

 This isn’t my first time using an eReader, however.
 One of the Christmas gifts for kids I received was a Barnes & Noble Nook, which I owned from middle school through high school until it finally died.
-It was a good device for reading books for teens and fantasy books, but it was clunky and slow, without a touchscreen or water resistance.
-Seeing as eReader technology has improved by leaps and bounds since 2014, however, the new-and-improved Kindle Paperwhite has proved a much different experience.
+It was a good device for reading books for teens, but it was clunky and slow, without a touchscreen or water resistance.
+Seeing as eReader technology has improved so much since 2014, however, the new-and-improved Kindle Paperwhite has proved a much different experience.

-My Paperwhite came with a three-month subscription to Kindle Unlimited, and I was gifted another year’s subscription, which I’ve used to download dozens of free books, including some of the best fiction books, best nonfiction books and true crime books.
+My Paperwhite came with a three-month subscription to Kindle Unlimited, and I was gifted another year’s subscription, which I’ve used to download dozens of free books, including some of the best fiction and best nonfiction books.

 I’ve also purchased a few ebooks and connected my Kindle to my local library through Libby to borrow ebooks for free, no visit to the library necessary.
-And when I do purchase ebooks, they often come with credits that I can use to discount my next ebook purchase.
+When I do purchase ebooks, they often come with credits that I can use to discount my next ebook purchase.

 I can honestly say that the Paperwhite has changed how I read.
-I save so much money on books, especially since utilizing Libby, and I’m reading more books—faster—than ever.
-I’ve nearly doubled the number of books I’ve read in 2022 versus 2021, and the year’s not even over yet.
+I’m saving so much money on books, especially since utilizing Libby, and I’m reading more books—faster—than ever.
+I nearly doubled the number of books I read in 2022 versus 2021, and I’ve only picked up my pace halfway into 2023.

-- Cost-effective: Though the Kindle is a considerable initial investment, it’s difficult to estimate just how much the reader has saved me over the past year.
-Previously, I purchased a new book every couple of weeks—now, I almost exclusively download ebooks free through Kindle Unlimited or borrow them from Libby.
+- Cost-effective: Though the Kindle is a considerable initial investment, I can’t estimate just how much the reader has saved me over the past year.
+I used to purchase a new book every couple of weeks.
+Now, I almost exclusively download ebooks free through Kindle Unlimited or borrow them from Libby.
 I can say with certainty that the Kindle has paid for itself many times over.

-- Impressive battery life: I use my Kindle for approximately two hours per day, and charge it every six or eight weeks.
-I almost never travel with the charger, making traveling even easier since there’s no annoying cable to worry about.
+- Impressive battery life: I use my Kindle for approximately two hours per day, and charge it every four to six weeks.
+I almost never need to travel with the charger, making traveling even easier since there’s no annoying cable to worry about.

-- Travels well: Traveling with one thin, lightweight device is infinitely easier than with a half dozen thick physical books taking up space in my luggage.
-The Kindle slips easily into a purse or backpack, holds as many books as you’d like and always saves your spot, so you won’t have to fret over missing bookmarks.
+- Travels well: Traveling with one thin, lightweight device is infinitely easier than with a half dozen thick physical books.
+The Kindle slips easily into any bag, holds lots of books at once and always saves your spot (no more fretting over missing bookmarks).

 - Easy operation: It’s ridiculously easy to operate, especially in an age of complicated technology.
 Adjusting the screen’s brightness and warmth proves useful when transitioning from outdoor reading to indoor.
 Accessing new books means simply tapping the button that opens the Kindle Store.

 - Fun features: You can highlight quotes from books that speak to you, and the Kindle will compile them into an easy-to-access document of all your favorites across books.
-It’ll even show you which phrases other readers have highlighted in the book you’re reading.
+It’ll also show you which phrases other readers highlight in the book you’re reading.
 Plus, highlighting a word will bring up its definition, no thumbing through a dictionary necessary.

-- Tracks reading progress: The device tracks your reading speed and progress through the book, and can even predict when you’ll finish the chapter and the book.
-And if you have a Goodreads account, it’ll automatically update the app with your reading progress, tally up how many books you need to hit your reading goals and suggest the highest-rated books on Goodreads.
+- Tracks reading progress: The device tracks reading speed and progress through the book.
+It even predicts when you’ll finish the chapter and the book.
+And with a Goodreads account, the app automatically updates with your reading progress, tallies up how many books are needed to hit reading goals and suggests the highest-rated books on Goodreads.
 With the Goodreads app, you can even see what your online book club is reading and stay up to date.

 - Customer support: A few months into owning my Paperwhite, it became permanently stuck on a screensaver and effectively died.
-While it wasn’t the best user experience, the Amazon customer support team was helpful about quickly sending a new one my way for free.
-It’s been seven months with the replacement Kindle and I haven’t had any issues.
+While it wasn’t the best user experience, the Amazon customer support team quickly sent a new one my way for free.
+It’s been about a year with the replacement Kindle and I haven’t had any issues.

 - Ads: The Paperwhite’s idle screen displays ads for other books, though you can pay extra to own a Kindle with ads disabled.
-I don’t find the ads distracting, though, since they’re only shown on the lock screen and usually advertise other books I might be interested in based on my reading habits.
+I don’t find the ads distracting, though.
+They’re only shown on the lock screen and usually advertise other books I might be interested in based on my reading habits.